 All submissions must be non-fiction documentaries.
 Good documentaries are examples of real journalism, meaning they tell the full story and they accurately represent all sides.
 We emphasize storytelling rather than films that advocate for a particular thesis or point of view.

-These films could for example cover recent historical events that have been undercovered but that shed light on the present or ongoing stories that have national interest.
+For example, these films could cover recent historical events that have been undiscovered but that shed light on the present or ongoing stories that have national interest.

 Our application process contains two rounds.
 The first round, which you can submit through our website, includes a film description, a budget overview, a project plan, a statement of film philosophy, a CV, three references, and a work sample (full projects that you have produced and/or directed–not highlight reels).
 The second round is invitation only and will require a full proposal, including a budget detail and bios of key personnel, and a Zoom interview.

-The first round of the application will close on December 1st.
+The first round of the application will close on December 5th.
+Thereafter invitations will be sent to applicants who are invited to the second round.
 Awardees will be announced mid January.
-Our introductory session will commence mid February in Washington DC (travel costs will be provided).
+Our introductory session will commence mid February in Washington, DC, with travel costs covered.

 Palladium will be responsible for film distribution through the normal channels for streaming services and websites.
 All incubator films will be Palladium Pictures Productions, and the ownership and royalties will belong to Palladium Pictures.